Skip to main content

 If you have overstayed and cannot restore your status, voluntary departure is almost always your best option.
 Here's how to do it properly:

-Voluntary departure before CBSA discovers your overstay is the least damaging outcome.
-It is still recorded in GCMS, but no formal removal order is issued.
+Voluntary departure before CBSA discovers an overstay is generally the least damaging outcome.
+It is still recorded in immigration records, but no formal removal order is issued.
 This limits the impact on future applications.

 Confirm your departure with CBSA